lanaash/Mikrotik/README.md

 ## RouterOS script to manage APN profile depending on SIM

-Check SIM and change APN profile depending on the SIM.
+Change APN profile depending on the inserted SIM card.
+Might help where APN settings are needed and SIM cards can be swapped around e.g. emergency Internet cover.

 You could schedule this to loop every 30 seconds for example.